 Lady Ann’s dress lives on

 Today, the court mantua is in a hybrid state: most of the Victorian modifications have been reversed, except for the petticoat, which is still more redolent of the 1840s.
-This will give National Trust historic dress specialists and conservators much food for thought as we continue to care for this important item in the Springhill House collection.
-One thing is certain – there is a long life ahead for Lady Ann Bligh’s spectacular gown.
+This will give National Trust historic dress specialists and conservators much food for thought as they continue to care for this important item in the Springhill House collection.
+One thing is certain - there is a long life ahead for Lady Ann Bligh’s spectacular gown.